-The Sky-Shows of the Calender Year: Astronomy is one of the most beautiful branches of science that has fascinated mankind for decades.
+Sky-Shows of the Calendar Year: Astronomy is one of the most beautiful branches of science that has fascinated mankind for decades.
 We have always been mesmerized by the breathtaking beauty of galaxies, nebula and solstices.
 The magical auras of the space are also often believed to be the residence of Gods and fairies.
-As ‘seeing is believing’, experiencing the northern lights with naked eyes is considered to be one of the hundred best things one should do in a lifetime.
+As ‘seeing is believing’, Sky-Shows of the Calendar Year experiencing the northern lights with naked eyes is considered to be one of the hundred best things one should do in a lifetime.
 The beauty of the astronomical phenomena is unparalleled.
 2018 is going to witness ten fascinating astronomical features within the span of twelve months, starting from the ‘Super Moon’ in January to ‘Geminids’ in December.

 The world witnessed the ‘Super Moon’ on January 31st, 2018.
 The moon turned its color into dark coppery red, a phenomena occurring after about 150 years.
 When the moon is overshadowed by the earth, the ‘blood moon’ occurs due to the sun’s reddish hues falling on the surface of the moon.
 The first full month on the year appeared on New Year’s eve, followed by the Super Moon on January 31st, at the time of the lunar eclipse.
 February 15 was marked for the occurrence of partial solar eclipse, as a result of the moon passing between the sun and the earth.
 During the February solar eclipse, the moon had partially darkened the sun.

 The beautiful blue moon is going to cast its splendor on Earth in the first Week of March.
-This is going to be another feast of eyes for the sky watchers.
+Sky-Shows of the Calendar Year This is going to be another feast of eyes for the sky watchers.
 The magical moon rises typically after 29.5 days.
 Since February has only 29 days, the blue moon will come in the purview of eyes only within the first one or two days of March.
 A red moon is also expected to appear around mid November this year.